subhrangshu/LiteSpace/README.md

 # LiteSpace
-An open-source highly distributed lite weight and fast database storage solution built with Go Lang, Redis and SQLite which can quickly scale up to YottaBytes scale.
+An open-source highly distributed lite weight and fast Object Storage solution built with Go Lang, Redis and SQLite which can quickly scale up to YottaBytes scale.
 (1 YB = 1e+15 GB)

 Works for both horizontal integration and vertical integration.